A: Ham on sale!

 Saltiness: A bit of sea salt can enhance the flavors of all the components of the salad.
 It's important to salt the dressing when preparing it and also to lightly sprinkle the salad right before serving it (to avoid greens from wilting).
 Mustard, miso, coconut aminos and soy sauce are also great salting alternatives.

 Bitterness: Although we biologically tend to prefer sweeter flavors, a bit of bitterness can be a surprising and complementing touch.
 Celery, parsley, kale, bitter greens, Brussels sprouts and other vegetables can be great when served combined with other flavors.
-It's all about finding the balance
+It's all about finding the balance.

 Umami: The secret behind delicious food!
 Try adding nutritional yeast, miso, soy sauce, mushrooms, asparagus, potatoes, fish (such as tuna, wild salmon, anchovies), seaweed, truffles, carrots or edamame to your salad.